craftcms/docs/docs/4.x/fields.md

 - **Name** – the label displayed for the tab when it’s visible in the editor.
 - **Current User Condition** – optional rules for determining which users should see the tab in the editor.
 (When the tab is not displayed, its fields are hidden regardless of their individual conditions.)
-- **Entry Condition** – optional rules, based on the entry, that determine when the tab and its fields should be displayed in the editor.
+- **Element Condition** – optional rules (based on the current element) that determine when the tab and its fields should be displayed in the editor.

 ### Fields